FraidyGit/GildedRose/README.md

 composer install

-Testing:

-To run PHPUnit tests:

-composer tests

-To generate a coverage report:

-composer test-coverage

-Folders:
-src - contains the classes:
-Item.php
-GildedRose.php - this class is refactored, and includes the new feature AgedBrieItemUpdater BackstagePassesItemUpdater ConjredUpdater ItemUpdater SulfurasItemUpdater - this are classes for each Item
-IItemUpdater - a interface for the items
 ## Testing

 PHPUnit is configured for testing, a composer script has been provided.
 To run the unit tests, from the root of the PHP